canonical/charm-relation-interfaces/grafana_auth/README.md

 ### Provider

+- Is expected to provide the preferred authentication mode with the required configuration towards the `requirer` using a top-level key in the application databag to group the whole authentication config.

+### Requirer

-- Is expected to allow configuration of authentication mode to `Grafana` as specified by the `requirer`.
+- Is expected to allow configuration of authentication mode to `Grafana` as specified by the `provider`.
 The modes and their configurations are described in Grafana's [official documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/)
+- Is expected configure Grafanas authentication as described by the `provider`.
-- Is expected to authenticate the `requirer` charm to `Grafana`
+- Is expected to advertise its publicly reachable URL to the `provider`.

-### Requirer

-- Is expected to provide the preferred authentication mode with the required configuration towards the `provider` using a top-level key in the application databag to group the whole authentication config.

 ## Relation Data